 Green Dot overview sessions are also tailored to the needs of student leaders on campus including, but not limited to, Residential Life staff, MiddView Orientation Leaders, social houses, and athletes.
-More information about Green Dot at Middlebury's undergraduate campus and its on-going prevention and educational efforts related to awareness events, bystander intervention, and primary prevention can be found at go.middlebury.edu/greendot.
+More information about Green Dot at Middlebury's undergraduate campus and its on-going prevention and educational efforts related to awareness events, bystander intervention, and primary prevention can be found at social-middlebury.edu/greendot.
 Process evaluations are used to evaluate facilitator efficacy, content retention, and participant intention for future bystander action at the conclusion of overviews and bystander trainings.
 This data is utilized in real time to make presentation-based changes as needed.

-- 2. Building Your Wellbeing: Mandatory MiddView Orientation session for all new undergraduate college students.
+- 2. Building Your Wellbeing: Mandatory Orientation session for all new undergraduate college students.
 Content includes but is not limited to identifying dimensions of health and wellness; identifying the office of health and wellness education as a resource; risk reduction around alcohol and other substances; building bystander intervention skills around alcohol and drug use; review of Middlebury's Good Samaritan policy; and the introduction of an ecological model of health promotion.
-Student feedback on session satisfaction, learning objectives, and questions/concerns are reviewed annually through the MiddView survey to evaluate effectiveness and cultural appropriateness. - 3.
-Green Dot Violence Prevention Strategy Overview: Mandatory MiddView Orientation for all new undergraduate students.
-Building on content from Building Your Wellbeing at Middlebury, specific content is presented on bystander intervention as primary prevention including, but not limited to: identifying reasons why some people intervene and barriers for intervention; strategies for intervention and the language of intervention; connections to community standards and the institution's mission; bystander testimonies from faculty, staff, and students; bystander pledge; review of emergency resources; and distribution of materials containing relevant phone numbers.
-Student feedback on session satisfaction, learning objectives, and questions/concerns are reviewed annually through the MiddView survey to evaluate effectiveness and cultural appropriateness.
+Student feedback on session satisfaction, learning objectives, and questions/concerns are reviewed annually through the Orientation survey to evaluate effectiveness and cultural appropriateness. - 3.
+Green Dot Violence Prevention Strategy Overview: Mandatory Orientation for all new undergraduate students.
+Building on content from Building Your Wellbeing at Middlebury and sexual violence prevention online education through Vector Solutions, specific content is presented on bystander intervention as primary prevention including, but not limited to: identifying reasons why some people intervene and barriers for intervention; strategies for intervention and the language of intervention; connections to community standards and the institution's mission; bystander testimonies from faculty, staff, and students; bystander pledge; review of emergency resources; and distribution of materials containing relevant phone numbers.
+Student feedback on session satisfaction, learning objectives, and questions/concerns are reviewed annually through the Orientation survey to evaluate effectiveness and cultural appropriateness. - 4.
+Athletes as Leaders: an interactive peer lead program which engages athletes in conversations on intersectionality, consent, bystander intervention, cultural change, and empowerment building for athletes to be leaders in both prevention and engagement with issues of discrimination, harassment, sexual and/or interpersonal violence.